Ronne Troup

-Ronne Troup is an American actress and educator whose acting roles include Pauline "Polly" Williams Douglas on the sitcom My Three Sons.
+Ronne Troup was an American actress and educator whose acting roles include Pauline "Polly" Williams Douglas on the sitcom My Three Sons.

 Biography

-Troup is the daughter of musician/actor Bobby Troup, and his first wife, Cynthia Hare, and the stepdaughter of actress/singer Julie London.
-Ronne Troup attended North Hollywood High School.
-Ronne is a graduate of UCLA, where she studied English and elementary education.
+Troup is the daughter of musician and actor Bobby Troup, and his first wife, Cynthia Hare, and the stepdaughter of actress/singer Julie London.
+She attended North Hollywood High School and is a graduate of UCLA, where she studied English and elementary education.

-She has been married three times.
-Troup's second marriage, to actor James Coleman (known for the 1975-76 television series S.W.A.T.), produced daughters Bridget and Jamie.
 Troup's current husband is Bob Bayles.
-She has a sister, Cynnie (born 1943), a television script supervisor.

-For many years, Ronne taught elementary school in the Los Angeles area.
-She is now retired.

 Career

-In 1964, Troup was working as a television background extra appearing (uncredited) in some fourth season black-and-white episodes of My Three Sons in classroom scenes featuring co-star Don Grady.
+In 1964, Troup was working as a television background extra appearing (uncredited) in some fourth-season black-and-white episodes of My Three Sons in classroom scenes featuring co-star Don Grady.
 She later worked as an uncredited extra in classroom scenes on Gidget (1965).

-She appeared, uncredited, as a teen party guest in the Bob Hope film "I'll Take Sweden" (1965).
-In 1966, she made her film debut as part of the all-girl ensemble in Columbia Films' The Trouble with Angels where she is prominent in the graduation scene.
-In December 1966 (at age 21), she was cast as Sister Bertrille and had begun filming the pilot for The Flying Nun when she was dropped after the studio's first choice Sally Field finally agreed to accept the role.
+She appeared, uncredited, as a club patron in the James Darren film For Those Who Think Young (1964).
+She appeared, in another uncredited role, as a teen party guest in the Bob Hope film I'll Take Sweden (1965).
+In 1966, she made her film debut as part of the all-girl ensemble in Columbia Films' The Trouble with Angels, where she is prominent in the graduation scene.
+In December 1966 (at age 21), she was cast as Sister Bertrille and had begun filming the pilot for The Flying Nun when she was dropped after the studio's first choice, Sally Field, finally agreed to accept the role.

 In 1968, she played the role of Leslie Hayden in Danger Island, the cliffhanger serial that was featured on the Banana Splits Adventure Hour children's program on Saturday mornings.

 She appeared on Family Affair in 1970 in the episode "Desert Isle: Manhattan Style".
 She was subsequently offered the role of Polly Williams Douglas, wife of Chip Douglas on My Three Sons, a role she played for two years (1970–72).
 In the Season 4 episode of The Partridge Family entitled "Hate Thy Neighbor" (1973), she appeared as Donna Stevens, the daughter of the new family who move next door to the Partridges.